1. Don’t Cheat

-If you look up answers on your phone it makes you a Cunto.
+If you look up answers on your phone it makes you an arse.
+Don’t do it.

 If I think someone is cheating I’ll call them out on it but I only have the four eyes, so if you see someone cheating, then tell them to their face.

 To be honest, cheating is not as big a problem as some people think.
 When people are on their phones at the quiz its usually because they are more addicted to social media than they realise and less because they are cheating.To be honest, cheating is not as big a problem as some people think.
 When people are on their phones at the quiz its usually because they are more addicted to social media than they realise and less because they are cheating.

 Also, the regulars don’t cheat – they come to enjoy the quiz.
 The ones who do cheat are usually one-off teams and they are usually too thick to even cheat properly.

 Believe me, I’ve snuck up and looked over their shoulders a few times and they don’t even know what they’re doing.

 2. No Phones (Even If You Aren’t Cheating)